Coming Summer 2021!

 Intimate bespoke weekends for your friends and family.

-Our intimate property will be completely available to one Covid-safe pod per weekend.
-We are happy to create your retreat around your specific interests and/or dietary needs.
+If you would like to host your own group for a private weekend we are happy to create your retreat around your specific interests and/or dietary needs.

 Immerse yourself in life on our small organic farm and eat like a farmer.